MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/enable-your-device-for-development.md

 ### Developer Mode

-Developer Mode replaces the Windows 8.1 requirements for a developer license.
-In addition to sideloading, the Developer Mode setting enables debugging and additional deployment options.
+**Developer Mode** replaces the Windows 8.1 requirements for a developer license.
+In addition to sideloading, the **Developer Mode** setting enables debugging and additional deployment options.
 This includes starting an SSH service to allow this device to be deployed to.
 In order to stop this service, you have to disable Developer Mode.

-When you enable Developer Mode on desktop, a package of features is installed that includes:
+When you enable **Developer Mode** on desktop, a package of features is installed that includes:
-- Windows Device Portal.
+- Windows **Device Portal**.
 Device Portal is enabled and firewall rules are configured for it only when the **Enable Device Portal** option is turned on.
 - Installs, and configures firewall rules for SSH services that allow remote installation of apps.
 Enabling **Device Discovery** will turn on the SSH server.

 ## Additional Developer Mode features

 For each device family, additional developer features might be available.
-These features are available only when Developer Mode is enabled on the device, and might vary depending on your OS version.
+These features are available only when **Developer Mode** is enabled on the device, and might vary depending on your OS version.

 This image shows developer features for Windows 10: